 For my mouth will speak the truth, and wickedness is detestable to my lipsProverbs, 8:7

 Some time ago, I happened to reply to an articulated exposition against (Latin contra) astrology, motivated by the need to put the world’s scientific vision before any thought anchored – according to detractors – to the faiths and superstitions of the dark ages.
-A response given on the wave of an emotional reaction becomes the expression of an irrational attachment.
-It is an opinion that has no probative value or takes on the weight of an unmotivated sentence; in short, it does not help in understanding the phenomenon.
-I, therefore, decided for an equally articulated intervention, concise for exhibition needs but which covers many of the points that are a strong point of the detractors, the so-called astrological debunkers.
+An answer given in the wake of an emotional reaction becomes the expression of an irrational attachment.
+It is an opinion that has no probative value or takes on the weight of an unjustified sentence; in short, it does not help understand the phenomenon.
+I, therefore, decided on an equally articulated intervention, concise for exhibition needs but which covers many of the points that are a strong point of the detractors, the so-called astrological debunkers.

-The reference to Aquinas’s work wants to be a playful counterpoint.
-Thomas Aquinas wrote his ponderous piece in Italy under the pontificate of Urban IV, around 1261, at the request of Saint Raymond of Pennafort, a Dominican friar who intended to convert Jews and Muslims to Catholicism.
-Today’s astrologers appear like the Gentiles of yore, somewhat infidels, unable to adapt to the dominant thought’s changed orientation.
-With this speech, I would like to attempt to overturn the terms of the question, placing men of science in Gentiles‘ guise but again, I would like to reiterate it, without any polemical intent, because this is not an approach against scientific thought.
-Like other esoteric knowledge branches, Astrology aims to reconcile the observer’s consciousness with the phenomenal experience.
-This scenario includes enough degrees of freedom to allow you to choose based on your attitudes, without this having to generate division: two systems, one reality.
+The reference to Aquinas’s work is intended to be a playful counterpoint.
+Thomas Aquinas wrote his ponderous piece in Italy under the pontificate of Urban IV, around 1261, at the request of Saint Raymond of Pennafort, a Dominican friar.
+The latter intended to convert Jews and Muslims to Catholicism.
+Today’s astrologers appear like the Gentiles of yore, somewhat infidels, unable to adapt to the changed orientation of the dominant thought.
+With this discourse, I would like to try to overturn the terms of the question, placing men and women of science in Gentiles’ guise.
+Once again, I would like to reiterate this, without any polemical intent, because this is not an approach against scientific thinking.
+Like other branches of esoteric knowledge, astrology aims to reconcile the observer’s consciousness with a phenomenal experience.
+This scenario includes enough degrees of freedom to allow you to choose based on your attitudes without generating divisions: two systems, one reality.

-Debunkers say that constellation are conventions.
+Debunkers claim that constellations are conventions.
 True.
-Astrologers originally fixed them for mnemonic purposes in animal representations (as far as Western astrology is concerned and apart from the only inanimate sign of Libra).
-The pareidolia they cite – the imaginary elaboration of real perceptions – has nothing to do with it; they assigned the animal symbolism affixing lines that joined the individual stars to form the ‘skeleton’ on which to imagine the figure.
+Astrologers initially fixed them for mnemonic purposes in animal representations (as far as Western astrology is concerned and aside from the one inanimate sign of Libra).
+The pareidolia they cite – the imaginary processing of real perceptions – has nothing to do with it; they assigned to the animal symbolism affixing lines that joined the single stars to form the skeleton on which to imagine the figure.

 The geocentric coordinate system

-The assumption that the solar system is heliocentric and that its position is by no means central to the known universe does not debunk Astrology.
-Such speculation does not consider astrology as geocentric by definition (there is also heliocentric astrology, but that’s another tale).
-The ancient vision of the world was such that human beings and the outer world were participants in a unitary reality; this unity was represented on the human level in the consciousness of an individual ego.
-So it was pretty natural for man to be the bearer of a centralizing – anthropocentric – vision in which the cosmos expressed the ‘dance’ of the creative principle he embodied.
-Today it is no longer like this; the core has shifted towards practical and objective experience, but the astrological axiom remains as it is.
+The assumption that the solar system is heliocentric and that its position is by no means central in the known universe does not disprove astrology.
+Such speculation does not consider astrology geocentric by definition (there is also heliocentric astrology, but that’s another story).
+The ancient worldview was such that human beings and the external world were participants in a unitary reality; this unity was represented on a human level in the consciousness of an individual ego.
+Therefore, it was natural for the human being to be the bearer of a centralising – anthropocentric – vision.
+The cosmos expressed the “dance” of the creative principle it embodied.
+Today this is no longer the case; the core has shifted towards practical and objective experience, but the astrological axiom remains as it is.

 The precession of the equinoxes

-It is an absolutely debunking classic.
-The actual constellations have shifted concerning the initial reference due to the precession and nutation movements of the earth’s axis, at the rate of one degree about every 72 years.
-So if you are from Taurus, you are actually from Aries.
-Trouble.
+Debunking the precession of the equinoxes is an absolute classic.
+The current constellations have shifted from the initial reference due to the precession and nutation movements of the Earth’s axis, at the rate of one degree every 72 years or so.
+So, if you are from Taurus, you are actually from Aries.
+It is a problem.
 Or not, if we consider that the Western horoscope is based on the tropical zodiac and not on the sidereal one.
 The tropic year measures two successive passes of the Sun on the vernal point or zero degrees of Aries.
-The vernal point originates from the intersection between the equator’s projection on the celestial sphere and the ecliptic, which is the apparent annual path of the Sun.
-In simple terms, it means that the zodiac is on a seasonal basis, and the zodiac signs represent the alternation of the natural cycle symbolically expressed in the circle of animals.
-Due to the precessional movement, the sidereal year is slightly longer, and with time, it leads to a phase shift between the two reference systems.
+The vernal point originates from the intersection of the equator’s projection on the celestial sphere and the ecliptic, which is the apparent annual path of the Sun.
+Put simply, it means that the zodiac is on a seasonal basis.
+The zodiac signs represent the alternation of the natural cycle symbolically expressed in the circle of animals.
+Due to the precession movement, the sidereal year is slightly longer and, over time, leads to a phase shift between the two reference systems.

 Final thoughts on the scientific aspects

-The fact that the universe is three-dimensional, that the stars are spaced apart, that on Alpha Centauri, the perspective would be radically changed, etc., has no probative value.
-We do not understand Astrology in the way we understand science today, that is, as an investigation aimed at studying the processes that govern the sphere of manifest things through rigorous and theoretical knowledge.
-If we speak of astrological science, it is an investigation that considers the interaction between the phenomenon and the observer’s conscience, who plays the role of author of an otherwise meaningless cosmic vision.
-As if to say that the universe and human awareness of it are part of a single process, which makes it possible to decipher astrological dynamics not in a purely material and distinctive sense but as signs or symbols that are integral elements of our unitary consciousness.
-From this perspective, to speak of the stars or constellations’ influence is improper; astrology reflects a symbolic reality, divided from the knower only in appearance.
+The fact that the universe is three-dimensional, that the stars are spaced apart, that on Alpha Centauri, the perspective would radically change, etc., has no probative value.
+We do not understand Astrology in the way we understand science today, as an investigation aimed at studying the processes that govern the sphere of manifest things through rigorous and theoretical knowledge.
+If we talk about astrological science, it is an investigation that considers the interaction between the phenomenon and the observer’s consciousness, who plays the role of author of an otherwise meaningless cosmic vision.
+As if to say that the universe and human consciousness are part of a single process, which allows us to decipher the astrological dynamics not in a purely material and distinctive sense but as signs or symbols that are integral elements of our unitary consciousness.
+From this perspective, speaking of the influence of stars or constellations is improper; astrology reflects a symbolic reality, divided from the knower only in appearance.

-In all these debunking examples, it is assumed that the astrologer is willing to say everything to justify his fee and that astrology is based only on the zodiac signs.
-Both things are possible: the self-styled astrologer relies on the superstitious aspect, and the newspaper colleague adapts to a mass cultural model.
-It has nothing to do with astrology.
-Not to mention that the structure of an astrological scheme is highly diversified (houses, planets, aspects, etc.), certainly not limited to the birth sign, because it integrates the multiplicity of psychophysical elements that are the individual’s manifestation field.
+In all of these examples, we assume that astrologers are willing to say everything to justify their compensation and that astrology is based only on the zodiac signs.
+Both things are possible: the self-styled astrologer focuses on the superstitious aspect, and the newspaper colleague adapts to a mass cultural model.
+That has nothing to do with astrology.
+Not to mention that the structure of an astrological scheme is very diverse (houses, planets, aspects, etc.), certainly not limited to the birth sign.
+It integrates the diversity of the psychophysical elements that constitute the individual’s field of manifestation.